ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

-Cognitive Architectures refer to systems or chain-patterns that are employed after discrete interactions with ah LLM.
+Cognitive Architectures refer to systems or chain-patterns that are employed after discrete interactions with single or multiple LLMs.

 ## Core themes

+- **Rephrasing** or reformatting the input in such a way that the next
 - **Observing** or ingesting, intentionally or passively, gaining stored information that may assist in the tasks at hand.
 - **Reasoning** or the ability to create causal connections between input and output.
 These are often taken care of at the level of the LLM.
 - **Planning** to enable more complicated goals to be broken down into individually accomplishable tasks.
 May use external tools like memory to keep track of tasks.